 As a club we have produced an Information Leaflet aimed primarily at rescue centres to inform them, and anyone else, of the looks and attributes of the Nova Scotia Duck Tolling Retriever.
 This is available to download below and in our Documents section, please feel free to distribute colour copies to any local rescue centres near you.

 If you have a Toller (or know of one) in need of help or re-homing, please don’t hesitate to contact the Club’s rescue coordinators.
 Any contact will be dealt with in complete confidentiality.

-Or email your area coordinator direct using the details on the “Committee” page.
+Or email your any member of the committee using the details on the “Committee” page.

 If you wish to donate money to The Toller Club of Great Britain’s rescue program, please click on the Donate button found at the top of this page or by contacting the club's treasurer, details can be found on the Committee page.

 Current Rescue Stories